sindresorhus/filter-obj/readme.md

 #### filter

-Type: `Function`
+Type: `(sourceKey, sourceValue, source) => boolean`

 A predicate function that detemines whether a property should be assigned to the new object.
-The function has the signature `filterFunction(sourceKey, sourceValue, source)`.

 #### includeKeys